CryptoKilla/mintee-public/whitepaper.md

 Front-end Web Developer
 Back-end Web & Content Management Developer

+Please Email resume to MintNFT@gmail.com for consideration.
+Please speifcy if you are willing to work on volunteer basis.

-We are seeking to expand our funding by partnering with investors looking to get early access to the NFT Art Market while it is still in its early stages.
+### We are seeking to expand our funding by partnering with investors looking to get early access to the NFT Art Market while it is still in its early stages.

 **We need long term funding for the following:**
 To ensure our developers can contribute full time to this project.
 This means moving outside of contracting freelance developers to code portions of the project and moving towards a committed development team that is able to collaborate openly on the project.